ssokolow/quicktile/docs/developing.rst

   completed.)

-Once your changes are ready, the recommended way to submit them is via `pull request`_, as this will automatically submit them to the various continuous testing services that run on the QuickTile repository, as well as making it as simple as possible for me to examine and accept them.
+Once your changes are ready, the recommended way to submit them is via `pull request`_, as this will automatically trigger a test run, as well as making it as simple as possible for me to examine and accept them.

 .. _testing-quicktile: